iiffah/20-question-Guessing-Game/README.md

 ### This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Credits
-### This game was created by [Your Name Here].
+### This game was created by [Iffah Bindoloh].
 Special thanks to the List of Traditional Archery Sports article on Wikipedia for inspiration and reference.